meulenvd/OSCAR-Requirements-Manual/docs/source/cookbook.rst

 -------------

-WMO secretariat should has provided you with a username and password (UN/PW).
-UN/PW are private and should be shared.
+WMO Secretariat should have provided you with a username and password (UN/PW).
+UN/PW are private and should **not** be shared.
 To login you should open the `OSCAR website <oscar-web_>`_ on your browser and then select the “Observation Requirements” tab.
 Selecting this tab will prevent login in in other OSCAR environments.
 On the top right you will